VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 ## F :  BONUS: Batch Parameter Studies with MESA

-If you've completed the main lab activities and have time remaining, explore the automated parameter study framework in the [`batch_runs/`](./batch_runs) directory.
-This framework enables systematic exploration of overshooting effects across multiple stellar models.
+If you've completed the main lab activities and have time remaining, explore the automated parameter study framework in the [`bonus_tasks/`](./lab1/bonus_tasks/batch_runs/) directory.
+This framework enables systematic exploration of overshooting effects across a grid of stellar model parameters.

-### Why Run Batch Studies?

-1. **Efficiency**: Run dozens of MESA models without manual intervention
-2. **Thoroughness**: Test how overshooting parameters affect stellar evolution across different masses and metallicities
-3. **Reproducibility**: Generate standardized output for consistent analysis

-### Available Parameter Space

-The provided parameter grid explores:
-- Stellar masses: 2, 5, 15, 30 M☉
-- Metallicities: Z = 0.014, 0.0014
-- Overshooting schemes: None, Exponential, Step
-- Overshooting parameters: 0.01-0.3
-- Penetration depths: 0.001-0.01

-For complete documentation and additional analysis tools, see [`bonus_tasks/README.md`](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/bonus_tasks/README.md).
+For complete documentation and additional analysis tools, see [`bonus_tasks/README.md`](./lab1/bonus_tasks/README.md).